MarsDex-2045/MarsDex-Client/README.md

 * [Client](https://git.ti.howest.be/TI/2020-2021/s3/project-ii/projects/groep-23/client)
 * [Documentation](https://git.ti.howest.be/TI/2020-2021/s3/project-ii/projects/groep-23/documentation)
 ## Features
-At the time of writing, the following features are implemented:
+At the time of writing (17/12/20), the following features are implemented:
 ### Martian
 - Listing of all colonies  *(Includes searching & sorting)*
 - View details of a colony